 Students will integrate both social scientific and humanistic disciplines, gaining both breadth and depth as they engage in the study of particular Asian areas.
 The Asian studies minor is a cross-cultural and cross-disciplinary minor program led by a program coordinator and advisory committee.
 The primary areas of study will be Korea, China, Japan, India, Pakistan, and Sri Lanka.
 The program also boasts a broad range of additional associated faculty members in disciplines ranging from biology, communication, business management, foreign language, and English.

 Program Learning Goals

 While students pursuing the minor will fulfill learning goals in inquiry and analysis, critical and creative thinking, information literacy, and written and oral communication, this minor will go beyond these goals by pursuing two disciplinary approaches and substantive empirical topics on two areas of Asia.
 Assessment will be embedded into the minor in the form of exit interviews, job placement, graduate school placement, and related indicators.

-Jugdep S Chima, (2012) Associate Professor of Political Science; Coordinator of International Studies Major
+Jugdep S Chima, (2012) Associate Professor of Political Science; Coordinator of International Studies Minor

 B.A., University of California, Berkeley;

 Ph.D., University of Missouri, Columbia

 Merose Hwang, (2012) Associate Professor of History; Coordinator of Asian Studies Minor; Coordinator of Peace Corps Preparatory Program